sevenval/devops-patterns/README.md

 Run the script `setup` in the directory which should be prepared and the necessary files are copied from the directory `skel/`.

 Then you must change the files according to your needs.
-In some files "HINT"'s are placed to add alternate configuration for different setups.
+In some files "HINT"s are placed to add alternate configuration for different setups.
 E.g. Gitlab Runner in Docker or as process.
 Do a `fgrep -R HINT` to find them all.